cuba-platform/admin-tools-addon/README.md

 The AutoImport subsystem is designed to preconfigure servers and transfer data among servers.
 The process is launched automatically during the server start/restart.

-For importing data, specify a path to a zip-archive in a configuration file.
+For importing data, specify a path to a zip-archive or a json file in a configuration file.
 If an archive with the same name has already been processed, then it is not considered by the system and skipped.

 The component comprises ready-made solutions for importing security roles and access groups.
 The __Export as ZIP__ button allows generating archives containing the required data about security roles or access groups.
-The user can export project entities to a zip-archive or json using Entity Inspector (learn more about this functionality [here﻿](https://doc.cuba-platform.com/manual-6.8/entity_inspector.html)).
+The user can export project entities to a zip-archive or json file using Entity Inspector (learn more about this functionality [here﻿](https://doc.cuba-platform.com/manual-6.8/entity_inspector.html)).

 #### Creating an auto-import configuration file